mrevanzak/voltra/website/docs/getting-started/index.md

 )

 // Start the live activity
-await startVoltra({
+await startLiveActivity({
   lockScreen: activityUI,
 })
 ```

-If you prefer using the hook API (`useVoltra`), you'll get live reloads for live activities, with changes appearing in milliseconds without manual restarts.
+If you prefer using the hook API (`useLiveActivity`), you'll get live reloads for live activities, with changes appearing in milliseconds without manual restarts.

 ## Server-side updates via push notifications